abdijalilimam/ticket-lifecycle/README.md

 </p>
 <br />
 <p>
-In the below example, we are setting the priority level of the ticket.
-We with an issue that can effect an entire portion of the business.
-We have changed the SLA plan and assigned the ticket to a top level technician.
-In some ticketing system customers can set their own SLA plans.
+In the below example, we are setting an emergency priority level for the ticket.
+The reason for that is because the issue affects an entire portion of the business.
+So now we have Since this is an urgent situation we changed the Service level agreement plan (SLA) and assigned the ticket to higher-up agents.
 </p>
 <p>
 <img width="432" alt="image" src="https://github.com/abdijalilimam/ticket-lifecycle/assets/137457871/3adcec49-2e05-4068-a566-5d91d2235755">